 In the same pan used to heat the oil, warm 1 to 2 teaspoons oil over medium-high heat until hot but not smoking.
 Add the ciabatta, cut sides down, and toast, turning once, until lightly browned and crisp, 2 to 3 minutes per side.
 Transfer to a medium bowl to cool.
 Do not clean the pan.

-Tear or cut the ciabatta into ½-inch cubes and season with salt.
-Add half the vinaigrette and stir to combine (set aside the remaining vinaigrette for serving).
+Tear or cut the ciabatta into ½-inch cubes.
+In the same bowl, season the ciabatta with salt, add half the vinaigrette, and stir to combine (set aside the remaining vinaigrette for serving).

 - Thinly slice the mushrooms.

 In the same pan used for the ciabatta, if dry, add 1 to 3 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
 Add the mushrooms and cook, stirring occasionally, until lightly browned and softened, 2 to 4 minutes.
 Transfer to a plate.